Exclusive! How India Used World’s ‘Fastest’ Fighter, MiG-25 Foxbat, To Outfox Pakistan During The Kargil War

 When it came to China, the aircraft’s lesser endurance did prove to be a limiting factor.
 “Topography is never an impediment at 70,000 or 80,000 feet.
 The limitation was endurance.

-We did not have air-to-air refueling.
-Fuel consumption was high.
-We had a limitation of how far we can go,” Air Marshal Mukherjee told the EurAsian Times.
+We did not have air-to-air refueling, and fuel consumption was high.
+We were limited in how far we could go,” Air Marshal Mukherjee told the EurAsian Times.

 He added: “Pakistan was easy.
 China did not have any military assets close to the border.
 Beijing and Shanghai were beyond the reach of normal fighters.
 You went to the places where you had to go, which were few Chinese bases accessible to us.”